amrvac/amrvac/doc/commandline.md

 Note that settings from later par files override earlier ones.
 Par files can contain only the namelists to which they make changes.

-## Resume the previous simulation (which has not finished yet)
+## Resume a previous simulation (which has not finished yet)

     mpirun -np 4 ./amrvac -i settings.par -resume

-This will automatically look for the last snapshot (`.dat.`) file and resume from it.
+This will automatically look for the last snapshot (`.dat`) file and resume from it.

 ## Restart a previous simulation